-Becca Sandler, 16, of Philadelphia, was among the hundreds of purple-clad advocates in Washington, D.C., last week for the 10th anniversary of National Pancreatic Cancer Advocacy Day.
+Becca Sandler, 16, of Philadelphia, was among the hundreds of purple-clad advocates in Washington, D.C., in June 2017 for the 10th anniversary of National Pancreatic Cancer Advocacy Day.
 Her mom, Alison Williams, who is Sandler’s “someone,” was there too.

 “It was amazing to see so many pancreatic cancer survivors,” Sandler said.
 “Especially the gentleman who has survived 17 years.